heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 * **Quiet Zone**: The blank border surrounding the QR code prevents a QR reader from interpreting anything outside the code.
 * **Finder Pattern**: A pattern with three dark squares at the corners of the QR code informs a QR reader that it is viewing a QR code.
-* **Alignment Pattern**: A smaller square located near the bottom-right corner of the QR code that allows scanning of a QR code in any orientation.
+* **Alignment Pattern**: A smaller square near the bottom-right corner of the QR code allows the scanning of a QR code in any orientation.
 * **Timing Pattern**: An L-shaped line that helps the QR reader identify the squares, even if the QR code is damaged.
 * **Version Information**: Identifies the version of the QR code to the QR reader and is located at the top right finder pattern.
 * **Data Cells**: Small squares within the QR code that contain encoded information, such as a URL, phone number, or message.

 ## Advantages of QR codes

-One of the advantages of QR codes is that they provide businesses with a digital dimension that can be leveraged in a variety of ways, including:
+One of the advantages of QR codes is that they provide businesses with a digital dimension that they can use in a variety of ways, such as:

-* Providing easy and quick access to information for customers.
+* Providing customers with easy and quick access to information.
-* Promoting and marketing their products and services, which can improve engagement and conversions.
+* Promoting and marketing their products and services, improving engagement and conversions.

 Another advantage of QR codes is their reliability.
-Unlike traditional barcodes, QR codes can function even when damaged because of their built-in error correction design.
-This means that even if a QR code gets damaged, it can still find the correct redirection.
+Unlike traditional barcodes, QR codes can function even when damaged because of their built-in error correction design; this means that even if a QR code gets damaged, it can still find the correct redirection.

 ## Where you can create QR codes

-There are various online QR code generators available that allow anyone to create QR codes quickly and easily.
-Some popular options include the following:
+There are various online QR code generators available that allow anyone to create QR codes.

+Popular options include the following:

 - [QR Code Generator](https://www.qr-code-generator.com/free-generator/?ut_source=google_c&ut_medium=cpc&ut_campaign=en_top_kw&ut_content=qr_generator_exact&ut_term=qr-code-generator_e&gclid=CjwKCAjw64eJBhAGEiwABr9o2Ht7ItP5pRaUY_fKvDI8rsxygzlbRd1ysPqUHXOnv4rWOlY3JJesbBoCXOQQAvD_BwE)